fffaraz/awesome-cpp/README.md

 * [MySQL++](http://www.tangentsoft.net/mysql++/) - A C++ wrapper for MySQL's C API.
 [LGPL]
 * [RocksDB](https://github.com/facebook/rocksdb) - Embedded key-value store for fast storage from facebook.
 [BSD]
 * [SciDB](http://www.scidb.org) : The computational DBMS for data-obsessed organizations; programmable from R & Python.
+   - [SciDB-HDF5](https://github.com/wangd/SciDB-HDF5) :  A basic loader of HDF5 files into SciDB.
 * [SQLite](http://www.sqlite.org/) - A completely embedded, full-featured relational database in a few 100k that you can include right into your project.[PublicDomain]

 ## Debug